Scientifically Proven Benefits of Vitamin B17 (Amygdalin)

 • Nausea, and vomiting

-These side effects have led many people, particularly in the US, to completely dismiss the potential use of vitamin B17 in reducing the risk of cancer or any other disease in any concentration.
+These side effects have led many people, particularly in the US, to completely dismiss the potential use of vitamin B17.
 The book, Social Science & Medicine.
 Part A: Medical Psychology & Medical Sociology, co-authored by Gerald E.Markle and James C Peterson, states that the debate continues to rage on over the use, existence, and classification of vitamin B17.
 Depending on where you are in the world, you may be able to access it or hear different opinions from qualified doctors.
 The best advice you can follow is, if you use it, always practice extreme moderation that too under a doctor’s supervision.
-[11]
+[7]

 DMCA.com Protection Status